 A Kilimanjaro medical kit

-According to Hans Meyer, the Chagga treated their cuts and scars with the liberal application of cow dung.
-We advise you don’t; instead take a medical kit with you onto the mountain – as few agencies, at least at the budget end, will have one.
-In theory many of the mountain huts have first-aid kits, but take one anyway just to be on the safe side, for you never know what they’ll have, how old it will be or how far you’ll be from the nearest station when you need help.
+In theory many of the mountain huts at the campsites have first-aid kits.
+But we still advise you to take one anyway.
+Just to be on the safe side; for you never know what they’ll have, how old it will be or how far you’ll be from the nearest station when you need help.